Dr. Alaa Boulad

 About me

-Dr. Alaa Boulad is an interventional cardiologist and peripheral vascular interventionalist.
-He is trained in Cardiovascular Diseases and Interventional Cardiology.
-He specializes in percutaneous coronary and peripheral vascular interventions.
+Dr. Boulad is a highly skilled interventional cardiologist and peripheral vascular interventionalist.
+With specialized training in Cardiovascular Diseases and Interventional Cardiology, Dr. Boulad is dedicated to providing top-notch care, focusing on percutaneous coronary and peripheral vascular interventions.

-Dr. Boulad performs Heart Catheterizations, Coronary Artery Interventions, Peripheral Arterial Angiograms and Interventions (iliac, femoral, popliteal & below the knee), diagnostic procedures including Trans-thoracic and Trans-esophageal echocardiograms, Peripheral vascular ultrasounds and all types of Cardiac stress testing, as well as Cardiovascular Disease consultation and management.
-He has a special interest in Cardiogenic shock management.
-In his free time Dr. Boulad enjoys hiking, bicycle riding and working out.
+In the clinical setting, Dr. Boulad excels in performing various procedures, including Heart Catheterizations, Coronary Artery Interventions, and Peripheral Arterial Angiograms and Interventions (iliac, femoral, popliteal & below the knee).
+The doctor is also proficient in conducting diagnostic procedures like Trans-thoracic and Trans-esophageal echocardiograms, Peripheral vascular ultrasounds, and various types of Cardiac stress testing.
+Moreover, Dr. Boulad offers comprehensive consultation and management for Cardiovascular Disease patients, with a special focus on Cardiogenic shock management.

 Hear What Our Patients